Saving Taxpayer Dollars

 One of the greatest social benefits for implementing evidence-based programs (EBPs) for at-risk youth is the cost-savings presented to taxpayers.
 As noted by the Annie E. Casey Foundation, in some places, the average cost to operate a detention bed exceeds $70,000 annually, and experts estimate that the cost of building, financing and operating a single bed over 20 years is approximately $1.5 million.
 EBPs are sufficiently less than out-of-home placement and can save an average of $30,000 per youth per year when utilized as an alternative to placement.

-This image demonstrates the savings experienced by Florida's Redirection project.
+This image demonstrates the savings experienced by Florida's Redirection project, a project funded from 2004 - 2013.

-Evidence-Based Associates (EBA) has worked with the state of Florida since 2004 to develop a sustainable model in which EBPs have been provided statewide and have resulted in millions of dollars in savings.
-This project is known as the Redirection projectredirecting youth away from ineffective, out-of-home placement, as well as redirecting budgetary resources away from juvenile facilities and to proven, more effective programs that turn youth around and produce positive results.
+Evidence-Based Associates (EBA) worked with the state of Florida from 2004 - 2013 to develop a sustainable model in which EBPs were provided statewide and resulted in millions of dollars in savings.
+This project was known as the Redirection project and focused on redirecting youth away from ineffective, out-of-home placement, as well as redirecting budgetary resources away from juvenile facilities and to proven, more effective programs that turn youth around and produce positive results.

-This innovative, award-winning project for offending youth offers a solution that has been singled out for praise by citizen advocacy groups such as TaxWatch and the Southern Poverty Law Center.
+This innovative, award-winning project for offending youth offered a solution that was singled out for praise by citizen advocacy groups such as TaxWatch and the Southern Poverty Law Center.
 Dominic M. Calabro, president and CEO of Florida TaxWatch was quoted as saying, "Redirection will not only save the taxpayers tens of millions of dollars but will improve outcomes for children and families while strengthening and protecting the workforce of tomorrow."

 Based on Florida's documented out-of-home placement rate of a little more than $40,000 per youth, the following scenario for 'redirecting' 1,000 youth per year from placement to community-based, evidence-based services is feasible: